prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

       - audio
       - native
 ```

 Modify this template for your bid adapter:
 - Change the maintainer email address to a group distribution list on your ad server's domain.
 A distribution list is preferred over an individual mailbox to allow for robustness, as roles and team members naturally change.
-- Change the `modifyingVastXmlAllowed` value to `true` if you'd like to opt-in for [video impression tracking](https://github.com/prebid/prebid-server/issues/1015), or remove this line entirely if your adapter doesn't support video ads (VAST).
+- Change the `modifyingVastXmlAllowed` value to `true` if you'd like to opt-in for [video impression tracking](https://github.com/prebid/prebid-server/issues/1015), or remove this line entirely if your adapter doesn't support VAST video ads.
 - Remove the `capabilities` (app/site) and `mediaTypes` (banner/video/audio/native) combinations which your adapter does not support.

 <details>